Beef and sheep.

 Keen to learn more?

-Find out about a range of jobs, what skills are needed and training available.
+Find out about a range of food and fibre jobs, what skills are needed and the training available.

 Visit careers.govt.nz